aarontimko/alexis-project/README.md

 #### Docker
 - We have tested 17.09.0 on both Windows and Linux
-- The Docker Compose file will also need to pull images from Docker Hub (https://hub.docker.com)
+- The Docker Compose file will also need to pull images from Docker Hub (https://hub.docker.com/u/dynatracealexis/)
+  - Note: the documentation on these is very minimal
 - Some functionality requires the Docker Node to be in Swarm Mode (docker swarm init)

 #### GitHub